 Minnesota-based 3M has about 70 manufacturing plants in some 30 US states and operates around 100 manufacturing and converting facilities in roughly 35 other countries.
 Overall, 3M has operations in more than 70 countries.

 3M generates around 40% of its revenue from the US; some 30% from the Asia and the Pacific islands; about 20% from Europe, the Middle East, and Africa; and roughly 10% from Latin America and Canada.

 Sales and Marketing

 3M sells its products through distribution channels including dealers, distributors, retailers, jobbers, wholesalers, and sales reps.
 It also markets directly to consumers.
 The company's products are used nearly all industry sectors.
-The company spends around $400 million on average in advertising each year.
+The company spends around $350 million-400 million on average in advertising each year.

-3M reduced its cash stores by $200 million to $2.9 billion in 2018.
-Operations and investments contributed $6.4 billion and $222 million, respectively; financing activities ate $6.7 billion.
-Exchange rates subtracted a further $160 million.
+3M reduced its cash stores by $500 million to $2.4 billion in 2019.
+Operations and investments contributed $7 billion and used $6.4 billion, respectively; financing activities ate 1.17 billion.
+Exchange rates subtracted a further $2 million.
 Purchases of property, plant, and equipment largely offset gains from maturities and sale of marketable securities and investments.
 Spend associated with financing centered on treasury stock and dividend payments.